-Staff has identified many unapproved homestays.
-This includes listings that may conduct homestays intermittently as well as duplicate listings.
-We estimate that 2/3 of those can potentially comply with the proposed ordinance, leaving 1/3 of homestays that would need to either change their operation to comply or cease operation.
-When staff identifies homestays unable to comply with the proposed ordinance, enforcement action will begin.
+While the numbers vary greatly, even from day to day, staff estimates that as many as 750 unapproved homestays exist within Albemarle County.
+This includes listings that may conduct homestays intermittently or there may be duplicate listings.
+We further estimate that 2/3 of those can potentially comply with the proposed ordinance.
+That leaves 1/3 of homestays that would need to either change their operation to comply or cease operation.

+When staff identifies homestays unable to comply with the proposed ordinance, enforcement action will begin immediately.